Skip to Content

 Volume

 A spiral perm normally gives a more voluminous look than a regular perm does.
-Although a regular perm will help to boost the volume of the style somewhat, it will not give the same depth as a spiral perm can.
+Although a regular perm will help to boost the volume of the style somewhat, it will not always give the same all-over depth as a spiral perm can.

 Retro